carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

 ```json
 Notes data not found for Claim Id 1.
 Check if notes.exist to path: \mocks\notes.json
 ```
 ---
+---
 ### 6. Add Swagger for API documentation and testing.

 In the `ClaimStatus` project, add the `Swashbuckle.AspNetCore` NuGet package to enable Swagger.

-- If using Visual Studio, right-click on the project, select "Manage NuGet Packages", and search for `Swashbuckle.AspNetCore`.
+- If using Visual Studio, right-click on the project, select `Manage NuGet Packages`, and search for `Swashbuckle.AspNetCore`.
 - If using .NET CLI, run:
   ```powershell
   dotnet add package Swashbuckle.AspNetCore